LukeGarnham/Stumps-and-Studs-MS4/README.md

 On the Heroku app dashboard, under the Deploy section, I connected to the main branch of my GitHub repository for this project and set it to automatically deploy so that whenever I push an update to my GitHub repository, it is also updated in Heroku.

 Finally, I updated the secret key (SECRET_KEY) in my GitPod environment and added it to the Heroku environment.
-I changed the global settings file to retrieve this from the environment and updated DEBUG.
+I changed the global settings file to retrieve this from the environment and updated DEBUG so that it is True in the development (GitPod) environment but False in the deployed (Heroku) environment.

 ### Connecting Django Application To Postgres Database